sw-3/academic-credentialing/README.md

 - Because data on a blockchain is immutable, a properly issued transcript or diploma cannot be modified later.

 ## Project Components
-The POC consists of 2 smart contracts and a web front end:
+The POC consists of 2 smart contracts, a web front end, and IPFS data storage.
 - **AcademicCreds.sol** is the controlling contract which issues and displays transcripts and diplomas.
-- **Credential.sol** inherits from Openzeppelin's ERC721 NFT contract.
+- **Credential.sol** inherits from Openzeppelin's ERC-721 NFT contract.
 It is deployed once for each type of credential; 'Transcript' and 'Diploma'.
 - **Academic Credentials Portal** is the front end which talks to the AcademicCreds contract.
+- **IPFS** provides the decentralized public data storage for the Credential metadata and PDF files.

 ## Technologies Used
 - **react.js**  This project was built with v 18.2.0